MicrosoftDocs/visualstudio-docs/docs/ide/work-with-github-accounts.md

 ## Adding public GitHub accounts

-You can add your public GitHub account if you're already signed in to Visual Studio with a Microsoft account, or a work or school account.
+You can add your public GitHub account if you're already signed in to Visual Studio with a Microsoft account, work account or a school account.

 1. Select the icon with your initials in the upper-right corner of the Visual Studio environment.
 Then, select **Account settings...** to manage your accounts.
-You can also open the Account Settings dialog by going to **File** > **Account Settings**.
+You can also open the Account Settings dialog by going to **File** > **Account Settings...**.

  :::image type="content" source="../install/media/vs-2022/Account Settings1.png" alt-text="Screenshot of the account settings window.":::